 The Trust has purchased seven properties (six transferred) in the Weminuche totaling 205 acres.

 The Trust’s 7.5 acre Emerald Lake property in the rugged mountains above the smaller of two Emerald Lakes was purchased, along with two other adjacent parcels, in 2018.
 The other two parcels transferred to the U.S. Forest Service in 2020.
 This remaining parcel has some title issues that the Trust is working to clean up in order to transfer the parcel to public ownership.
-It is slated to transfer by the end of 2022.

 Mount Massive Wilderness